Political life of Frank Sinatra: Racial activism

 From his youth, Sinatra displayed sympathy for African Americans and worked both publicly and privately all his life to help them win equal rights.
 He blamed racial prejudice on the parents of children.
 In 1947 Sinatra remarked: "We've got a hell of a way to go in this racial situation.
 As long as most white men think of a Negro as a Negro first and a man second, we're in trouble.
 I don't know why we can't grow up.
 It took us long enough to get past the stage where we were calling all Italians 'wops' and 'dagos', but if we don't stop this 'nigger' thing, we just won't be around much longer."
 Sinatra felt so strongly about prejudice that Orson Welles recalled one incident where he slugged the bartender of a saloon because he refused to serve his friend, a black musician.
 He had won an honorary Oscar in 1945 for the anti-racist short film The House I Live In.

-Sinatra played a major role in the desegregation of Nevada hotels and casinos in the 1950s and 1960s, often stepping in to demand apologies for a racist incident and abolishing of Jim Crow policies before he would fulfill his show contract.
+Sinatra played a major role in the desegregation of Nevada hotels and casinos in the 1950s and 1960s, often stepping in to demand apologies for a racist incident and the abolition of Jim Crow policies before he would fulfill his show contract.
 At the Sands in 1955, Sinatra noticed that he never saw Nat King Cole in the dining room, always eating his meals in solitude in his dressing room.
 When he asked his valet George to find out why, he learned that "Coloreds aren't allowed in the dining room at the Sands".
 Sinatra subsequently saw to it that if blacks were not permitted to eat their meals in the dining room with everybody else he would see to it that all of the waiters and waitresses were fired, and invited Cole to dine with him the following evening.
 Sinatra and Sammy Davis Jr. were instrumental in bringing about a general change in policy.
 In 1961, an African-American couple entered the lobby of the hotel and were blocked by the security guard, witnessed by Sinatra and Davis.
 Sinatra told the guards that they were his guests and let them into the hotel.
 Sinatra subsequently swore profusely down the phone to Sands executive Carl Cohen at how ridiculous the situation was, and the following day, Davis approached Jack Entratter and the hotel soon began hiring black waiters and busboys.
-Sinatra's support for Sammy Davis Jr., however, did not stop the occasional racially insensitive comment from him and the other Rat Pack members at concerts.
+Sinatra had supported Sammy Davis Jr; However, did not stop the occasional racially insensitive comments from him and the other Rat Pack members at concerts.